Params¶

 , RVL.DoPlayTest

-Custom parameters added by user manually, by specifying row type Param
+Custom parameters are added manually by specifying the row type as Param

-There my be as many extra parameters as needed.
+There may be as many extra parameters as needed.

 Mixed Rows¶

-For example, the 1st parameter of an Action may share the Action
+For example, the first parameter of an Action can share the Action

 row: